skinny97214/skinny97214.github.io/_posts/2015-01-29-new-yorker-shake-shack-economy-qcut.md

 <img src="/img/new-yorker-shake-shack-economy.png" alt="New Yorker masthead" />

-Give a short explanation of Shake Shack and its growth, then the fact that it got a glowing write up in the NYer, then propose that this is a larger movement -- and QCut is right at home here.
-The rewrite itself I'd position as something like "so I tried a little experiment, substituting QCut for Shake Shack"etc

  If you picked up a paper or read a blog on January 29th, it was hard not to see the news of Shake Shack's IPO.
 Shake Shack is a beloved eatery which started with a few stands in New York City and grew to a have locations worldwide.
 I myself made the pilgrimage to the leafy location in Madison Square Park for their lovingly crafted burgers.
 Shake Shack was and still is emblematic of everything I love about the slow food movement – attention to detail, small business, locally grown ingredients and best of all, deliciousness.

-There's fast food and slow food.
-H&M, Zara and Forever 21 created fast fashion.
-Qcut is part of the nascent slow fashion movement.
+Just like there fast food and slow food, there's fast fashion and slow fashion.
+H&M, Zara and Forever 21 are the names you know cranking out cheap clothes with little regard to quality or ethics.
+Clothing is about ten years behind the slow food movement.
+I tried a little experiment to see what would happen if I did a find-and-replace with the article in <a href="http://www.newyorker.com/magazine/2015/01/26/shake-shack-economy">The New Yorker</a>.
 I don't know of a better way to convey where I think fashion can and should go and what I hope Qcut will become.
-This is a word-for-word rewrite of today's article in <a href="http://www.newyorker.com/magazine/2015/01/26/shake-shack-economy">The New Yorker.
 My words are italicized so you can see what is original and what's mine.
 So, without further ado, this is the article I hope they'll write about Qcut in ten years...

  ––